RagnarB83/ash-documentation/docs/basics.rst

 A submission script,  `subash <https://github.com/RagnarB83/ash/blob/master/scripts/subash.sh>`_ ,
 has been created for this purpose which can be found in the scripts directory of the ASH source code.
-It assumes the Slurm queuing system but should be fairly easily be adaptable to other systems.
+It assumes the Slurm queuing system but should be fairly easily adaptable to other systems.

 Simply `download subash <https://github.com/RagnarB83/ash/blob/master/scripts/subash.sh>`_  or copy/paste the script into a file called e.g. subash.sh or subash: